peterbarretto/strapi-search-multilingual/README.md

 Simple search plugin for __strapi 4__, which searches in __components__ and __dynamic zones__ also if needed.
 These components and dynamic zones field can be put in the populate in the entities search config.
 Also it provides a way to search for page titles using the Auto-complete api.
+One button to sync all entries in a collection to the search collection.

 ---